UP | HOME

 4.1.
 API Structure & Philosophy

 In essence any SCPI program is about managing a communication session state between computer and instrument.
-The heart of mrSCPI is the SCPIsession class encapsulates and manages session state.
+The heart of mrSCPI is the SCPIsession class which encapsulates and manages session state.
 Session state is represented by named parameters (key-value pairs).
 For example the parameter :ip_address stores the IP address for the connection.
 As another example, the :print_results parameter stores a boolean value that determines if the results from SCPI commands will be printed.
 A few parameters, like :ip_address, may only be set when the SCPIsession is created.
 Other parameters, like :print_results may be freely changed at any time.
 Parameters are sticky in that they stay in effect until changed.
 Using the API always follows the same basic outline:

-1. Create an SCPIsession object (The :url, :ip_address, :net_protocol, and :net_port parameters are used by new)
+1. Create an SCPIsession object (The :url, :ip_address, :net_protocol, and :net_port parameters are used by new).

-3. Set the :cmd parameter to execute an SCPI command
+3. Set the :cmd parameter to execute an SCPI command.

 4. Go back to 2) till everything is done